cjavad/hashit/docs/pydoc.md

 Main function with error catching, can force-exit with os._exit(1)

-this main function calls main_() and cathes any error while giving the user a "pretty" error.
+this main function calls main_() and cathes any error while giving the user some "pretty" errors.

 <h1 id="hashit.detection">hashit.detection</h1>